 - 1. Park the Distributor and set the truck parking brake. - 2.
 The engine must be running and the optional transmission PTO must be engaged. - 3.
-On the cab control panel, turn the POWER switch ON.
+At the rear control panel, the PUMP CONTROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing.